Thursday, September 20, 2007

 IF, HOWEVER,

-you're still with me, if ignoring lumpy bumps isn't in your nature, or if you just like to fool around with things, here we go...
+ignoring lumpy bumps isn't for you, or if you like to fool around with stitches, here we go...

 WHY DECREASES "LEAN"